8 Extending the Linear Model

 −0.029

 But in our other model we have an interaction between two features: ‘children in the home’ and ‘genre’.
 So let’s start with the coefficient for children.
-It is 0.14, which means that for every additional child, the rating increases by that amount.
+It is 0.14, which means that for every additional child, the rating for any movie increases by that amount.
 But because of the interaction, we now interpret that as the effect of children when genre is the reference group Action/Adventure.

 Now let’s look at the interaction effect for children and the kids genre.
 It is 0.23, which means that for the kids genre, the effect of having children in the home increases by that amount.
-So our actual effect for an additional child for the kids genre is 0.14 + 0.23 = 0.37 increase in the review rating.
-It is also correct to say that the difference in rating between the kids genre and the reference group Action/Adventure is 0.23, but, when with an increase in children , the difference in rating between the kids genre and Action/Adventure increases by 0.23.
-In other words, it is a difference in differences1.
+So our actual effect for an additional child for the kids genre is 0.14 + 0.23 = 0.37 increase in the expected review rating.
+In other words, the effect of children in the home is stronger for kids movies than for other genres.

-Figure 5.1: Interaction plot
+Figure 8.1: Interaction Plot

-Table 5.2: Average Marginal Effects of Children in the Home
+Table 8.2: Average Marginal Effects of Children in the Home

 term estimate std.error statistic p.value conf.low conf.high